lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Some per-variable annotations that will allow for more efficient solutions by overriding global settings (which are also needed as annotations) include:

-- Various time steps: ``dt_min``, ``dt_max``, ``dt_inf``, …
+- Various time steps: ``dt_min``, ``dt_max``, ``dt_inf``, ...
-- Various flags: QSS method/order (or traditional ODE method for mixed solutions), inflection point requantization, …
+- Various flags: QSS method/order (or traditional ODE method for mixed solutions), inflection point requantization, ...
-- Variable extra variability flags: constant, linear, quadratic, cubic, variable, …
+- Extra variability flags: constant, linear, quadratic, cubic, variable, ...

 Conditional Expressions and Zero Crossing Functions
 """""""""""""""""""""""""""""""""""""""""""""""""""

 - The xml needs to expose the structure of each conditional block: if or when, sequence order of if/when/else conditionals, and all the (continuous and discrete/boolean) variables appearing in each conditional.
-- Non-input boolean/discrete/integer variables should ideally be altered only by zero-crossing handlers or “time events” that are exposed by the FMU (during loop or by direct query?).
+- Non-input boolean/discrete/integer variables should ideally be altered only by zero-crossing handlers or *time events* that are exposed by the FMU (during loop or by direct query?).
 Are there other ways that such variables can change that are only detectable after the fact?
   If so, this leaves the QSS with the bad choices of late detection (due to large time steps) or forcing regular time step value checks on them.
 - QSS needs non-input boolean/discrete/integer variable dependencies in both directions.
 - QSS needs the dependencies of conditional expressions on variables appearing in them.
 - QSS needs the dependencies of variables altered when each conditional fires on the conditional expression variables.
-- It is not robust for the QSS to try and guess a time point where the FMU will reliably detect a zero crossing so we need an API to tell the FMU that a zero crossing occurred at a given time (and maybe with crossing direction information)
+- It is not robust for the QSS to try and guess a time point where the FMU will reliably detect a zero crossing so we need an API to tell the FMU that a zero crossing occurred at a given time (and maybe with crossing direction information).
 - If the xml can expose the zero crossing directions of interest that will allow for more efficiency.